MMK21Hub/many-accelerometers/README.md

 I HATE GRAVITY AAAAA

-Also turns out that dead reckoning is a pretty hard problem to solve 🙃
+Also turns out that dead reckoning is a pretty hard problem to solve, who'd have thought? 🙃